dlee384/legendary-robot/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+Check the calendadr repeatly.

 ## Add any other rules that your team establishes to help each other work effectively together
+We communicate to resolve conflicts.